Aerith Gainsborough

-Aerith Gainsborough (エアリス・ゲインズブール, Earisu Geinzubūru) is a character in the media franchise Compilation of Final Fantasy VII by Square Enix.
-Her first appearance was in the role-playing video game Final Fantasy VII, developed by Square, and she has appeared in other installments in the Final Fantasy series and the Kingdom Hearts series by Square Enix and The Walt Disney Company.
+Aerith Gainsborough (エアリス・ゲインズブール, Earisu Geinzubūru) is a character from the 1997 role-playing video game Final Fantasy VII by Square (now Square Enix).
+She has also appeared in the Compilation of Final Fantasy VII, the wider Final Fantasy series, and the Kingdom Hearts series by Square Enix and The Walt Disney Company.
 She was designed by Tetsuya Nomura with influence from Yoshinori Kitase, Hironobu Sakaguchi and Yoshitaka Amano.

 Aerith is a young woman allied with the eco-terrorist organization AVALANCHE.
 During the group's pursuit of the game's antagonist Sephiroth, it is revealed that Aerith is the last surviving Cetra, or "Ancient", one of the planet's oldest races.
 She is ultimately murdered by Sephiroth.
 Aerith has been met with generally positive reception, and her unexpected death is considered to be one of the most memorable scenes in the series.

 Concept and design

 Aerith was designed by Tetsuya Nomura, who based her on an earlier design of Lemure from Final Fantasy V, with influence from director and scenario writer Yoshinori Kitase and Hironobu Sakaguchi, while Yoshitaka Amano created conceptual artwork for her design.
 She has green eyes and long light ash brown hair tied in a braid with a pink ribbon.
 She wears a long pink dress, a bolero jacket, and brown hiking boots.
 The long dress was designed to appear ladylike and contrast with the miniskirt worn by Tifa Lockhart.
 During development, Aerith was supposed to be Sephiroth's sister, as their designs resembled each other.
 However, they were made former lovers, with Aerith remembering Sephiroth when meeting Cloud as both are ex-SOLDIERS.
 Late during development, Aerith's first love was changed to Zack Fair.

 Aerith is a white mage, a recurring Final Fantasy class, who uses magic spells to heal her allies in combat.
 Her green eyes are meant to symbolize nature and contrast with Tifa's red eyes.
 Nomura did not change much of Aerith's design for Advent Children, but her design was updated in Kingdom Hearts with the removal of her bolero jacket, which made her attire resemble how Amano had originally drawn her.
 Other changes included the addition of bracelets and a belt.
 Nomura modified her dress in Before Crisis, adding white and green colors; this version was also used as the basis for her design in Kingdom Hearts II.

 Aerith's original Japanese name is /ja/.
 This was transliterated to "Aeris" in Final Fantasy VII and Final Fantasy Tactics and "Aerith" in later products.
 However, official Japanese material uses the spelling "Aerith", and developers stated that "Aerith" is a near-anagram of "Earth".